CLI Scripts in a Nette Application

 ->createContainer();

-# We can fetch what we need from it
+# We can now extract the services we need from the container

 $db = $container->getByType(Dibi\Connection::class);